arindam1997007/pesto-todoapp/README.md

 2. **Authentication**

    - For authentication, emailId and password is used.
 Email verification is not handled.
+   - Didn't opt for Google or other providers, since most users (including me) don't like to use Google to signin to random websites.

 3. **Task Reminders**

-   - Task Reminders only run at 12AM IST once.
-It checks for tasks which are due the next day and not completed.
+   - Task Reminders only run at 2PM IST once.
+It checks for reminder added tasks, which are due the next day and not completed.
 Any task that falls under these conditions, the user shall receive a reminder mail.
    - Email Verification should be done if an user wants to setup this service, otherwise unwanted people might get notified of this.
    - Unsubscribe to a task reminder should also be present.